0

 2. Super Metroid – Exploration masterpiece

-4. Super Mario World – The launch title that proved everything
+4. Super Mario World – The launch title that proved Nintendo “nailed it”

-6. Super Mario RPG – Brilliant team-up between Nintendo and Square
+6. Super Mario RPG – Brilliant merge between Nintendo and Square

-9. Street Fighter II Turbo – The game that mattered in terms of fighting games
+9. Street Fighter II Turbo – Perfect balance of fun and competitiveness

 10. Super Mario Kart – Friendship destruction simulator